-- Biotin deficiency may also result in depression, hallucinations, muscle pain and dermatitis, Biotin deficiency is uncommon, since it is well distributed in foods and also supplied by the intestinal bacteria.
-The deficiency may however, be associated with the following two causes.
-Destruction of intestinal flora due to prolonged use of drugs such as sulfonamides.
-High consumption of raw eggs.
-The raw egg white contains a glycoprotein -avidin, which tightly binds with biotin and blocks its absorption from the intestine. - and blocks its absorption from the intestine.

-☐ An intake of about 20 raw eggs per day is needed to produce biotin deficiency symptoms in humans. - ☐ Consumption of an occasional raw egg will not result in deficiency.
+- □ Biotin deficiency may also result in depression, hallucinations, muscle pain and dermatitis, Biotin deficiency is uncommon, since it is well distributed in foods and also supplied by the intestinal bacteria. - $\Box$ The deficiency may however, be associated with the following two causes. - □ Destruction of intestinal flora due to prolonged use of drugs such as sulfonamides. - $\Box$ High consumption of raw eggs. - □ The raw egg white contains a glycoprotein -avidin, which tightly binds with biotin and blocks its absorption from the intestine. - □ An intake of about 20 raw eggs per day is needed to produce biotin deficiency symptoms in humans. - □ Consumption of an occasional raw egg will not result in deficiency.